Symmetry breaking operators for strongly spherical reductive pairs: Upper multiplicity bounds -- Invariant distributions

 Upper bounds for spaces of invariant distributions such as $\calD'(G)_{(\xi,\lambda),(\eta,\nu)}$ are provided by Bruhat's theory of invariant distributions (see e.g. \cite[Chapter 5.2]{War72} for a detailed account; see also \cite[Section 3.4]{MOO16} for an application in a similar setting).
-This method applies to our situation since the group $P_H\times P_G$ that acts on $G$ has an open orbit.
-In this case, Bruhat's theory implies the following upper bound::
+This method applies to our situation since the group $P_H\times P_G$ that acts on $G$ has only finitely many orbits.
+In this case, Bruhat's theory implies the following upper bound:

 where for a Lie group $S$ we denote by $\delta_S(x)=|\det\Ad(x^{-1})|$, $x\in S$, its modular function, and $V(g)=\frakg/(\Ad(g)\frakp_G+\frakp_H)$.
 Clearly $\delta_{P_G}(man)=a^{-2\rho_{\frakn_G}}$ and $\delta_{P_H}(man)=a^{-2\rho_{\frakn_H}}$.
 We estimate the contributions from open and non-open orbits separately.